solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 We keep `wac:default` working as currently specified.
 Note, that this proposal is also compatible with more flexible acl:defaults, and indeed with the use of general `wac:accessToClass` descriptions, such as classes of resources with a specific tag.

 An unauthenticated client that makes a `GET` on `</weekly-status/2021-04-28/>` will receives a `401` with a `Link` to `</weekly-status/2021-04-28/.acl>`.
-The  container when newly created would contain the following triple
+The  container when newly created would contain the following triple:

 ```Turtle
 # Resource: </weekly-status/2021-04-28/.ac>